Get Schooled

 Colleges with rolling admissions

 Some colleges have rolling admissions, meaning that they accept and review applications as they are received until all spots in a given year are filled.
 This means that you can apply to college later in the school year and still have a chance of getting accepted!
-Different colleges will have different timeframes of when you can submit your application and how long it will take to hear back from them.
+Different colleges will have different time frames of when you can submit your application and how long it will take to hear back from them.
 Check in with each school you're interested in applying to for specific dates and deadlines.
+Colleges with rolling admissions may also be a great option for students to make decisions about enrollment based on aid.

 Community colleges